keith-turner/mixer/README.md

 ![graph 1](images/sgraph1.png)

-The following maps users in social graphs into the derived graph.
+The following maps users in different social graphs into the derived graph.
 For example the Twitter user `bob1998` and the Facebook user `bob98` are  mapped to `bob` in the derived graph.

 ```bash
 $ ./mixer.sh shell fluo.properties <<EOF